 Rolling, forested bluffs and numerous accesses and rest areas make this segment of the Mississippi River popular for day-long canoe trips.
 The river flows through riffles and across many sandbars, where you can relax and enjoy flat-water paddling.
 This section of the Mississippi is designated as a wild and scenic river.
 There are no major rapids.
 About rapids classes.
-Tell me more about this river's landscape, wildlife, and history.

 Mississippi River Water Trail sections and maps: